TheTrunk/sampleproject/README.md

-# SampleProjectApp
+# NativeScript-Vue Application

-> sampleproject description
+> A native application built with NativeScript-Vue

 ## Usage